 Who uses Dog Behavior Improvement Coaching services ?

-Pet Parents who are determined to change or eliminate specific undesirable
+changing them, and are now desperately determined to change or eliminate specific

 Where does the Coaching and Training take place ?